Matrix Product Belief Propagation for reweighted stochastic dynamics over graphs

 \subsection{Matrix Product Belief Propagation}

-The dynamic version of Belief Propagation (BP) is relatively similar to Dynamic Cavity, with the difference that here the dynamical problem is first mapped into a model of interaction of site trajectories, at which point the regular BP formalism applies straightforwardly.
-As a preliminary step, one builds the factor graph associated with the joint distribution of the dynamics (\ref{eq:p_general}), where the variable at node $i$ is the trajectory $\overline{x}_{i}$.
-The factor graph will present many small loops, therefore we choose to work on the so-called dual factor graph where variables are pair of trajectories $(\overline{x}_{i},\overline{x}_{j})$ living on the edges of the original graph.
+For the dynamic version of Belief Propagation (BP), we start with \eqref{eq:p_general} as a distribution for single site trajectories $\overline{x}_{i}$.
+The associated factor graph would present many small loops due to the presence of both $\overline{x}_{i}$ and $\overline{x}_{j}$ in factors $f_i$ and $f_j$.
+Therefore, we work directly on the so-called dual factor graph where variables are pair of trajectories $(\overline{x}_{i},\overline{x}_{j})$ living on the edges of the original graph.
 For more details about this step we refer the reader to \citep[fig. 3, eqns 8,9]{altarelli_large_2013}.
-The Belief Propagation (BP) equations on the dual factor graph read
+The BP equations on the dual factor graph read